We're here for you!

 Anyone working on a construction site in Germany from a European country must have either an identity card or passport with them.
 This serves the purpose of identification and control .The identity document enables the German authorities to establish your identity and allows them to check your residence status and work permit.

-The A1 certificate of posting (A1-Entsendebescheinigung) is a mandatory document!
+The A1 certificate of posting is a mandatory document!
 The A1 certificate is issued by the social insurance institutions in your home country and applies to all employees and self-employed persons who work across borders in Germany.
-It ensures that you are still subject to the social security laws of your home country and that you do not have to pay your social security contributions twice.
+It ensures that you continue to be subject to the social security laws of your home country and that you do not have to pay your social security contributions twice.

 It is important to carry the A1 certificate with you from the first day of the assignment until the end of the assignment and to present it to the responsible authorities on request.
 In the short term, the application for an A1 certificate is sufficient for presentation.